-The media in Bhutan is a fairly young development.
-The concept of the media, as a player in the growth of a modern society began in the mid 1980s, with the establishment of the first Bhutanese newspaper, Kuensel along with the Bhutan Broadcasting Station (BBS).
-In the late 1990s, ICT was introduced and electronic media was added to the list, followed by television a few years later.
+Media in Bhutan is a fairly young development.
+The concept of the media, as a player in the growth of a modern society began in the mid 1980s, with the establishment of the first Bhutanese newspaper, Kuensel and the Bhutan Broadcasting Station.
+In the late 1990s, ICT was introduced followed by electronic and television.
 Today, Bhutanese media has grown considerably in all its forms – print, broadcast, film, music and internet.

 Today, there are 11 newspapers (7 in English and 4 in Dzongkha) that includes Kuensel (1965), Bhutan Times (2006), Bhutan Observer (2006), Bhutan Today (2008), Business Bhutan (2009), The Journalist (2009), The Bhutanese (2012), Druk Neytshuel (2010), Druk Yoedzer (2011),Gyalchi Sarshog (2012), Druk Melong (2012) and five radio stations that includes BBS Radio (1973), Kuzoo FM (2006), Radio Valley (2007), Centennial Radio (2008) and Radio Waves (2010).
 While, the FM services and shortwave services of the BBS reach the entire country, Kuzoo FM radio services are available nationwide and remaining radio stations services are currently available only in Thimphu.
 Magazines range from news magazine such as Drukpa (2009), Voyager (2013) travel magazine to entertainment magazines that includes Yeewong (2008), Druk Trowa (2009), Student Digest (2011) and Bhutan Timeout (2012).